BradWangW/solar_system_simulation_202104/README.md

 Simulation of Solar System - project report

-To do the experiments, simply run the latter two files
+To do the experiments, simply run the two experiment files